 You can return a published or distributed episode to draft at any time.

 - On the episode detail page, find the lifecycle badge area in the header.
-Next to the green "Published" or blue "Distributed" badge, there is an Unpublish button with an eye-off icon.
+Next to the green public status area, there is an Unpublish button with an eye-off icon.

 - Click Unpublish.
 A confirmation dialog appears.